 The battle of the Gulf of Corinth was a part of the series of naval conflicts between the Cretan Saracens and the Byzantine Empire.
 The battle took place in 873 between a major Byzantine fleet and the raiding fleet of Cretan Saracens under a Greek renegade commander, Photios.

-The Byzantine fleet, under the command of Byzantine admiral, Niketas Ooryphas was able to taken Photios’ fleet by surprise and destroyed the Saracen fleet, killing most of the raiders and capturing others.
+The Byzantine fleet, under the command of Byzantine admiral, Niketas Ooryphas was able to take Photios’ fleet by surprise and destroyed the Saracen fleet, killing most of the raiders and capturing others.

 The Cretan Saracens launched their raids on the shores of Peloponnese in 873, not expecting a Byzantine fleet to meet them in a naval battle.
 The Byzantine fleet sailed under Ooryphas to northeastern Peloponnese, reaching the harbor within a few days.